 Supertype

 A property of an object.
-Only cards with a supertype subset of your hero card's supertypes can be included in your registered deck (in constructed formats) or starting deck (in limited formats).
+Only cards with a supertype subset of the player's hero's supertypes can be included in their registered deck (in constructed formats) or starting deck (in limited formats).
 (See Section 2.10 - Supertypes)